The Best Pulse Oximeters for Home Use in 2026

 Innovo iP900AP Deluxe Pulse Oximeter: Best Value

 We chose the Innovo iP900AP Deluxe as our Best Value pulse oximeter because it’s the most affordable model on our list that’s designed for medical use.
 (While the Zacurate is cheaper, it’s labeled for recreational use only.)
-The Innovo includes features like a perfusion index reading, which can help people with circulation issues, such as those related to diabetes.
-We like that this device is comfortable, reliable, and easy to use, while also having a more affordable price.
+The Innovo includes features such as a perfusion index reading, which can help people with circulation issues, including those related to diabetes.
+We like that this device is comfortable, reliable, and easy to use, and that it is more affordable.

 - Affordable